thijoubert/chulapa/collections/_posts/2022-03-29-Identify-who-accessed-to-external-tenants.md

 <img src="https://thijoubert.github.io/assets/img/posts/2022-03-29_Identify-who-accessed-to-external-tenants_5.png" >

-This is already more than interesting.
+This is already more than interesting, **as it enables to query the information of a tenant with its name or its Guid**.

-After several tests on Graph Explorer, I saw that the permission needed to call this API was the delegated permission "Directory.AccessAsUser".
+After several tests on Graph Explorer, I saw that the permission needed to call this API was the delegated permission **"Directory.AccessAsUser"**.
 Unfortunately, I couldn't find an equivalent application permission for the API request but it's not bad.

 A Proof of Concept to list the external stakeholders